 Best for: Nightlife enthusiasts, budget-conscious, MRT users

-Highlights: - Famous night markets (Jodd Fairs, Train Market)
+- Famous night markets (Jodd Fairs, Train Market)

 Rent (1-bedroom condo): 12,000-25,000 THB/month